 Our Top 10 Camping Tips

-- …walking from the tent to the shower facilities.
-We wear them right into the shower!
+- They’re great for walking from the tent to the shower facilities, and you can wear them right into the shower!
 Can you imagine all the germs that must exist on the shower floors of public campgrounds?!
 (Even the immaculately clean ones.)

-- …heading down to the swimming hole or the pool.
-Who cares if they get wet?
-Or, even if you lose one?
+- When you’re headed down to the swimming hole or the pool, who cares if they get wet?
+Or, even if you lose one!

 We take two: